Pofv/Predictor/README.md

-My goal is to make daily predictions of stock return direction of a specific US stock which leads to a profitable trading strategy.
+My goal is to make daily predictions of the stock return direction for a specific US stock which leads to a profitable trading strategy.
 This problem is especially difficult because if we assume the efficient market hypothesis, then no strategy would ever truly work.
 In addition, individual stocks are more susceptible to noise than indices.

 This <a href='https://www.sciencedirect.com/science/article/pii/S2405918820300143'>article</a> caught my eye immediately.
 L. Nevasalmi applied 5 different machine learning methods to make daily predictions of stock return volatility.
 The methods used appeared to have excellent long term predictability, as the test set contained data up to 11 years more recent than the training set.
 I transferred the features and methods used in their paper to my own binary classification problem for stock return direction, where random forest scored the most consistently.